-Someone who has committed a relatively minor environmental offence may be offered a fixed penalty as an alternative to prosecution for the offence.
+Someone who has committed a relatively minor environmental offence may be offered a fixed penalty as an alternative to prosecution.
 The fixed penalty notice requires the person who has committed the offence to pay a fine.
-If you have been served with a fixed penalty notice and you pay the fine within 14 days then the Council cannot prosecute you.
-However if payment is not received within 14 days you can be prosecuted for the offence.
+If you have been served with a fixed penalty notice and pay the fine within 14 days, then the Council cannot prosecute you.
+If payment is not received within 14 days, you can be prosecuted for the offence.

 Why are fixed penalty notices issued?